-- Stretching of skin over your abdomen also causes your skin to dry, and leads to flaking and itching.
+- Stretching of skin over your abdomen could also make your skin dry and lead to flaking and itching.
 However, it is temporary and could be treated easily.

 Sometimes, dry skin during pregnancy could become a complex problem for some women.